Ace-FT/ace-ft/readme.md

 The processing capacity required to execute the application is provided by workers in the iExec network.
 The execution relies on Intel SGX compatible workers only.

 **_Users roles_**
+- App provider : This is us!
+We will deploy the "Download" application.
-- Provider: This is **the sender**/the content creator who want to send its assets to someone (the beneficiary) with or without monetization.
+- Dataset Provider: This is **the sender**/the content creator who want to send its assets to someone (the beneficiary) with or without monetization.
 - Beneficiary: This is **the recipient** of the files
 - Requester: This is the person who is authorized to run the application (download) with the dataset as an input. **In our case, the beneficiary of a file transfer and the requester are just the same user**.
+- Processing power provider: This is a marketplace participant that is providing its machine.

 ### File Transfer process